filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

     if !chain.IsNullBlock(minEpoch)
          // it may be the first or the last entry depending on the reason why
          // there was a null block before.
 If the drand entry is
-         // not assicated with this block, it means the block is invalid - but
+         // not associated with this block, it means the block is invalid - but
          // this condition is caught by the block validation logic. returns getDrandEntryFromBlockHeader(chain.Block(minEpoch))
     // otherwise, we need to continue progressing on the chain, i.e. maybe no